 Graphic Design for FilmMAKING

-How do you start designing graphic props and set-pieces that can help tell a director’s story, as well as contributing to the genre, period, and visual aesthetic of a film?
+How do you start designing a collection of graphic props that can tell a director’s story, as well as contributing to the genre, period, and visual aesthetic of a film?

-What will the portfolio workshop cover?
+What will the workshop cover?

-• Understanding your role: how a film graphic designer works for the production designer, set decorator, art directors, prop master, and (occasionally) the director.
+Understanding your role: how a film graphic designer works for the production designer, set decorator, art directors, prop master, and (occasionally) the director.

-• Research: how to find great artefacts to use as inspiration, and how to pick apart the design methods that created them in order to imitate them effectively.
+Research: how to find great artefacts to use as inspiration, and how to pick apart the design methods that created them in order to imitate them effectively.

-• Storytelling: how to elevate your graphic props so that they move from being simply ‘realistic’ to something more like ‘authentic’ – illustrating a character’s journey and helping to tell the director’s story.
+Storytelling: how to elevate your graphic props so that they move from being simply ‘realistic’ to something more like ‘authentic’ – illustrating a character’s journey and helping to tell the director’s story.

-• Typesetting, lettering, and hand-writing: when to use fonts, when to draw by hand, and how to cheat at all this when time is against you on a film set.
+Typesetting, lettering, and hand-writing: when to use fonts, when to draw by hand, and how to cheat at all this when time is against you on a film set.

-• Practical exercises: forge an authentic 1950s passport using simple graphic tools like embossing dies, rubber stamps, needles and thread, and good old pen and paper.
+Practical exercises: forge an authentic 1950s passport using simple graphic tools like embossing dies, rubber stamps, needles and thread, and good old pen and paper.

-• Presentation: how to photograph and present your work to show it off at its very best
+Presentation: how to photograph and present your work to show it off at its very best

-• Connecting: how to contact people in art departments to look for work.
+Connecting: how to contact people in art departments to look for work.

 Confidence